neuron-digital/wjplayer/README.md

  - **options.share.fbAppId**: `String`, Required for share to Facebook.

  - **options.share.redirectUri**: `String`, Defaults to `${url}#close_window`.

+ - **options.enableHlsSupport**: `Boolean`, Set to false in order to disable any workarounds etc. that are required to make HLS support a reality.
+   (e.g. stops forcing flash on IE11 and brings back videoJsResolutionSwitcher + ads)
+   Defaults to true

 **Returns**: `Object`, the videojs player instance object.